 Times Square has so many enticing attractions that it may be difficult to decide where to disperse your vacation budget.
 You could catch a Broadway show, visit Madame Tussaud’s Wax Museum, wander through the collection of Ripley’s Believe it or Not?
 Odditorium or play games at the huge Dave & Busters arcade.

-All of those options would have been really cool when visiting Times Square with teens, but we opted to walk through the streets people watching, window shopping and gawking at the store displays while we searched for the Naked Cowboy.
+All of those options would be cool when visiting Times Square with teens, but we opted to walk through the streets people watching, window shopping and gawking at the store displays while we searched for the Naked Cowboy.
 Granted it was kind of rainy and more than a tad bit cold, but my daughter was convinced she would find him.
 We did not.
+But maybe that’s because we didn’t bother to begin our quest to find him until nearly midnight.

-We did find a few other characters to pose with, like this grumpy costumed Batman who wasn’t happy with the dollar bill that we tipped him.
+We did find a few other characters to pose with, like this grumpy costumed Batman who wasn’t happy with the couple dollars we tipped him.
+I’ve since learned that $5 is an acceptable tip so stock up on those five-dollar bills before your trip so you’re better prepared than I was.

 Or the cookie monster that latched on to my daughter and started singing her a song.
 In her words… “Creepy.
 Eww.”